ahmedshahjr/gRPCStreaming/README.md

 Start Client and Server Project.

 ## Testing
-Run the project using Swagger to send a Prime Number Request.
+Run the project using Swagger or Postman to send a Prime Number Request.

 ### Swagger
 Navigate to https://localhost:7230/swagger/index.html in your browser.